profabubakar/AtilQ-Sales-And-Financial-Report/README.md

 2. Market performance compared to sales targets
 3. Profit & Loss by market
 4. Profit & Loss by fiscal year

+## Business Problem:
+To remain competitive and drive growth, the company needs to refine its customer discount strategies and explore new markets for expansion.
+Stakeholders have observed that the current discount strategies may not be optimizing sales and that there are untapped opportunities in certain international markets.
+How can we analyze customer purchasing data to identify the most effective discount strategies?
+How can these insights support consumer negotiations and highlight promising countries for expansion?
+Additionally, how can we ensure that these strategies are aligned with the company’s financial goals to strengthen the organization’s financial planning and outlook?

+## Methodology
+1. Use Power Query in Excel to extract, clean and transform datasets
+2. Utilize Power Pivot to create data models from the cleaned datasets and established relationships between data tables.
+3. Use Pivot Tables to generate detailed and comprehensive reports for stakeholders to view and make decision.

+## Skills
+1. Technical Skills:
+   - [x]	Proficiency in ETL methodology (Extract, Transform, Load).
+   - [x]	Skills to generate a date table using Power Query.
+   - [x]	Ability to derive fiscal months and quarters.
+   - [x]	Establishing data model relationships with Power Pivot.
+   - [x]	Proficiency in incorporating supplementary data into an existing data model.
+   - [x]	Utilizing DAX to create calculated columns.

+2. Soft Skills
+   - [x]	Refined understanding of Sales & Finance Reports
+   - [x]	Designing user-centric reports with empathy in mind.
+   - [x]	Optimization of report generation through meticulous fine-tuning.
+   - [x]	Developing a systematic approach to devising a report building plan.

+## Soft Skills:
+- [x]	Refined understanding of Sales & Finance Reports
 ## Sales Report :